derekmichaelwright/AGILE_LDP_Protein/README.md

-Evaluating the breeding potential of cultivated lentils for protein and amino acid concentration and quality
+Breeding potential of cultivated lentil for increased protein and amino acid concentrations in the Northern Great Plains
 ================
 Derek Michael Wright <derek.wright@usask.ca>
-10-08-2024
+14-05-2025

 ------------------------------------------------------------------------